-(4) Adjusted to give effect to \$152.5 million in drawings under our revolving credit facility used to finance the acquisition of LaBarge on October 9, 2008 and an estimated \$5.4 million of expenses incurred in connection with this offering.
+(4) Adjusted to give effect (1) to an estimated \$5.4 million of expenses incurred in connection with this offering and (2) for our purchase on July 31, 2008 of the approximate 49% minority voting interest in Midfield Supply ULC, one of our subsidiaries.
 Our total debt, including current portion, would increase by \$5.4 million due to offering-related expenses based on our estimate of such expenses.
-Our stockholders' equity has decreased from \$933.3 million to \$927.9 million, or by \$5.4 million, on account of the \$5.4 million of offering-related expenses.
+In connection with our purchase of the minority voting interest in Midfield, our total debt, including current portion, increased from \$1,284.7 million to \$1,384.7 million because we incurred an additional \$100 million of debt in order to fund the purchase.
+Our minority interest in subsidiaries was eliminated upon consummation of the purchase because we had no minority interest in subsidiaries other than the purchased interest.
+Our stockholders' equity has decreased from \$824.4 million to \$819.0 million, or by \$5.4 million, on account of the \$5.4 million of offering-related expenses.